You are here

 Countering CBRN At Home and Abroad

 While Britain and NATO maintains enclaves of exceptional expertise on countering chemical, biological, radiological, and nuclear attacks, the belief that the use of such weapons is beyond the pale has arguably led awareness of the threat, and the implications of dealing with a CBRN incident, to wither.
 Furthermore the absence of widespread expertise makes responding at scale a challenge.

 - Colonel Klaus Werner Schiff, Commander of German CBRN Troops

-- Nick Waters
+- Nick Waters, Bellingcat

 Others to be announced in due course.

 In light of the ongoing threat posed by Covid-19 this conference will be held virtually.
 Those who register will have access to the sessions online, will be able to engage in the Q&A, and chat.
 The cost of registration is £20 +VAT.